 How Anxiety Affects Speech

 Different forms of anxiety seem to affect speech in different ways.
 You should absolutely make sure that you're addressing your anxiety specifically.
-Strongly consider my free 7 minute anxiety test to get a better idea of what these anxieties are and what it takes to stop them.

 Anxiety causes both physical and mental issues that can affect speech.
 These include: